openebs-archive/openebs-docs/docs/architecture.md

 OpenEBS solution/project has many components , which can be grouped into the following categories

-- Control plane components, the names of which start with Maya-*
+- Control plane components - Provisioner, API Server, volume exports, volume side-cars
 - Data plane components - Jiva and cStor
-- Node disk manager
+- Node disk manager - Discover, monitor and manage the disks attached to Kubernetes node
-- Integrations with cloud native tools  - Integrations with Prometheus, Grafana, Fluentd and Jaeger
+- Integrations with cloud native tools  - For more productivity on storage front, integrations are done with Prometheus, Grafana, Fluentd and Jaeger